 - Creditors are given the opportunity to object to the level of the Trustee’s fee at each anniversary of the sequestration.

-- There is no cost to you if you decide against making a sequestration application after having a meeting with one of our bankruptcy advisers.
+- There is no cost to you if you decide against making a sequestration application after having advice with a Sequestration debt adviser.

 1 | Personal loan | £8,000 |